 I saw some once, a few years ago, when a friend pointed out the car window towards the tall, fern-like foliage of over-mature asparagus spears growing on a field-adjacent roadside in Ithaca, New York—but then, zoom!
 It was gone.

 Then she made wild asparagus the honorary ingredient of the May Recipe Share on her Hunger and Thirst blog.
-“Ok, kids.
-Feeling inspired?
-Get out there and stalk the wild asparagus. …You may submit either new or archived posts, but your recipe must include foraged asparagus.”
+“You may submit either new or archived posts, but your recipe must include foraged asparagus,” she wrote.
 So now I had to find my own wild asparagus before a month’s time was up, and then cook something great with it to boot.

 Was it to be that easy, then?
 I wondered.
 All this time, no asparagus, and then Wendy has it growing out her back door… Madness, I tell you!
 But I also wondered whether or not someone else’s found asparagus counts.
 Because I still had yet to find my own.